ADAS Sensor Calibration Increases Repair Costs

 Figure 1.
 Typical ADAS sensors.
 LIDAR is not yet used in production vehicles.
 (Image: Texas Instruments)

 Most ADAS sensors are very precisely aimed and require calibration if their positions are disturbed in any way.
-Consider that a sensor out of alignment by a fraction of an inch or even one degree on the vehicle will be aimed at an area significantly off axis 50 or more feet down the road.
+Consider that a sensor on the car that is out of alignment by a fraction of an inch or even one degree will be aimed at an area significantly off axis 50 or more feet down the road.
 Misaimed sensors often result from collisions – even a minor fender bender can knock ADAS sensors out of alignment.
-However, calibration can also be required as a byproduct of common vehicle service work such as windshield replacement, suspension repair or wheel alignment.
+However, calibration can also be required as a byproduct of common car service work such as windshield replacement, suspension repair or wheel alignment.

 The most common types of ADAS sensors are cameras, radar units, ultrasonic transmitters and steering angle sensors.
 Here is more information about each.